brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 was a Brazilian company (Embraer), with a research facility in the same town I was based at.

-But looking at their website and LinkedIn page, I couldn't find any available opportunity.
+Looking at their website and LinkedIn page, I couldn't find any available opportunity.
 So I started checking the folks that work there.
 I managed to find one of the HR department heads on LinkedIn.
 I couldn't contact her directly given that we were not connected on the platform, so I just tried to guess her